 Microsoft will dropped support for SQL Server 2008 R2.
 Soon, on Jan.
 14, it will retire support for Windows Server 2008 R2.Security, product updates and technical support will disappear for organizations using these operating system staples.

-Public sector organizations including local, state and higher education institutions have largely relied on this system to host enterprise resource planning (ERP) programs, web applications, database systems and other mission-critical applications.
+Public sector organizations, including local, state and higher education institutions, have largely relied on this system to host enterprise resource planning (ERP) programs, web applications, database systems and other mission-critical applications.
 Most organizations have not properly planned or budgeted for this change.
 After making the initial investment, it may be simply not viable to purchase additional hardware to handle the increased needs of a newer operating system and software.
-But without support for what you have, what will you do?
+But without support for what you have, what will you do with your old servers?

 Why Should Public Agencies Take a Look at AWS?

 Obviously, you can migrate Windows server workloads to another on-prem solution, but a more cost-effective — and more appealing option is to migrate your existing infrastructure to the cloud.
 According to a NASCIO (National Association of State CIOs) State-of-the-State report in 2018, 33% of public sector organizations are considering an off-premise move in the next two to three years.
 For the public sector, below are four advantages of moving to the cloud.

 - Reallocating IT talent to solving business problems instead of supporting hardware

 Amazon Web Services (AWS) is one possibility that makes the switch easy and less cumbersome than other options.
 AWS runs more Microsoft workloads than any other Public Cloud provider (including Microsoft’s own Azure platform), and has been at it for longer than a decade.
 With easy-to-use solutions in the AWS Marketplace built to migrate these workloads, making the move is painless.
 The end of life of these two platforms provides a perfect opportunity to modernize your infrastructure, while potentially reducing your organization’s overhead IT costs.